Keyboard shortcuts

 NTDS Class — Platform classification based on sensor data and signature analysis.
 Examples: Air , Surface , Subsurface , Command Ship , Missile , Torpedo .
 See Symbology for the full reference.

 Affiliation — At long range, contacts are classified as Unknown .
-As signal strength increases within IFF identification range, affiliation resolves to Friendly , Hostile .
+As signal strength increases within IFF identification range, affiliation resolves to Friendly , Hostile , or Neutral .
 Allied platforms share contact data via datalink — if an allied sensor identifies a contact, that identification propagates to your display.

 Detection Mode — Indicates how the contact was most recently detected: